AnuSingh18/AnuSingh18/README.md

 # mint_transactions
-Analysis on the all account transactions from Mint Application
+Data analysis of my expenses using the Mint application